Max-DoDo/Student-Wellbeing-System/README.md

 * [Ayush Raghuwanshi](https://github.com/AyushSinghRaghuwanshi)
 * [Max Wang](https://github.com/Max-DoDo)

+## Environment

+* All this project have passed the running test in `Windows-10-19045.6332`and`Python3.7` environment.
+For lower or higher versions, we do not guarantee proper functioning.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.